wilbcn/Splunk/Splunk-Investigations-2.md

 Generating security incidents to later analyse in Splunk.
 Overview of each security event and commands used.

 ### 1.1 Technique Overview
-A new administrator account is created, that also has a suspicious name.
-[T1098 - Account Manipulation](https://attack.mitre.org/techniques/T1098/)
+A new user account is created.
+[T1136.001 - Create Account: Local Account](https://attack.mitre.org/techniques/T1136/001/) The new user is added to the admin group.
+[T1078.003 - Valid Accounts: Local Accounts](https://attack.mitre.org/techniques/T1078/003/)

 ### 1.2 Simulating the security event - New Admin creation
 - In control panel, I navigated to User Accounts, User Accounts, Manage Accounts, and Add a user account